zhangchengyue/AbunRNA/README.md

 # AbunRNA

-An R package developed to wrap up the commonly used RNA-seq analysis pipelines from the initial quality check, sanity check, to quantification on transcript expression, then to the downstream analysis.
+An R package developed to focus on the commonly used transcript abuncance analysis pipelines including indexing, quantification, and to the downstream expression analysis.This R-based pipeline can access the available cDNA, DNA and transcriptome data from Ensembl.

 <!-- badges: start -->
 <!-- badges: end -->